liambunch/liambunch/README.md

 # 👋 Hi, I’m Liam...
-and I am someone who is facinated by Tech and Computers.. stuff like that.
+and I am someone who is fascinated by Tech and Computers.. stuff like that.

 ## 📫 How to reach me: